Roblox/roact/docs/performance/reduce-reconciliation.md

 end
 ```

-Now the list of children is keyed by the stable, unique id of the item at that position.
+Now the list of children is keyed by the stable, unique id of the item data.
 Their positions can change according to their LayoutOrder, but no other properties on the item need to be reconciled.
-If we add a third element to the list, Roact will set the `LayoutOrder` property on three `ImageLabel`s and the `Image` property on only one!
+When we add the third element to the list, Roact will set the `LayoutOrder` property on for each `ImageLabel` and only set the `Image` property on the newly added one!

-It's worth noting that this technique has a relatively minor effect in this particular example.
-However, it becomes a much bigger win if our `Item` component gets more complicated and needs more props that don't need to changef repeatedly.
+!!! info
+	Switching to static keys might seem insignificant for *this* example, but if our `Item` component becomes more complicated and our inventory gets bigger, it can make a significant difference!